Singles Day: The Sale We Told Black Friday Not To Worry About

 Singles Day Home & Bedding Sales

-Starting today through tomorrow, save 15% off everything at Brooklinen.
+Ending today, save 15% off everything at Brooklinen.
 No promo codes are required.

+For a limited time only, snag the top-rated bestselling Always Pan from Our Place for just $99.
+No promo code is needed.

+Starting today, get up to 30% off home essentials — either for entertaining or gifting — at Anthropologie.
+No promo codes needed.

 From today through November 13, get $150 off Dyson's Outsize Absolute+ with free tools worth up to $75.
 Shipping is free.